Legal Notice & Privacy Policy

 What types of cookies are there?

-A distinction can be made between 4 types of cookies:
+You can distinguish between 4 types of cookies:

-These cookies are necessary to ensure basic website functions.
-For example, these cookies are needed when a user places a product in the shopping cart, then continues surfing on other pages and only goes to the checkout later.
-These cookies ensure that the shopping cart is not deleted even if the user closes their browser window.
+These cookies are needed to make sure the basic functions of the website work.
+For example, you need them if a user puts a product in their shopping cart, then browses other pages, and only later goes to checkout.
+Thanks to these cookies, the shopping cart won't be emptied, even if the user closes their browser window.

-These cookies collect information about user behavior and whether the user receives any error messages.
-These cookies are also used to measure the loading time and the behavior of the website with different browsers.
+These cookies gather info about user behavior and whether the user gets any error messages.
+They also help measure the loading time and how the website behaves on different browsers.

-These cookies are also known as targeting cookies.
-They are used to deliver customized advertising to the user.
-This can be very practical, but also very annoying.
+These cookies are also called targeting cookies.
+Their job is to deliver personalized ads to you.
+This can be super handy, but also pretty annoying!

-When you visit a website for the first time, you are usually asked which of these cookie types you would like to allow.
-And of course this decision is also stored in a cookie.
+Usually, when you visit a website for the first time, you'll be asked which of these cookie types you want to allow.
+And of course, that decision is also saved in a cookie.

 How can I delete cookies?

-You decide how and whether you want to use cookies.
-Regardless of which service or website the cookies originate from, you always have the option of deleting, deactivating or only partially allowing cookies.
-For example, you can block third-party cookies but allow all other cookies.
+You get to decide how and if you want to use cookies.
+No matter which service or website the cookies come from, you always have the option to delete, disable, or only partially allow them.
+For example, you can block third-party cookies but allow all others.

 Firefox: Delete cookies to remove data that websites have stored on your computer